evoldoers/machineboss/README.md

 This log-likelihood (-20.7944, or 30 bits) differs from the previous one by 12 bits; reflecting the information content of the 6-base motif.

 The opcodes are listed in full by the command-line help (`boss --help`).
-Some of them may need to be quoted in order to prevent the Unix shell from interpreting them as special characters, e.g. `--begin` and `--end` which can be abbreviated (respectively) as opening and closing parentheses.
+Some of them may need to be quoted in order to prevent the Unix shell from interpreting them as special characters.
+For example, `--begin` and `--end` can be abbreviated (respectively) as opening and closing parentheses, `(` and `)`, but these must be quoted or they will be intercepted by the shell.

 An argument that is not an opcode will be interpreted as the filename of a JSON-format machine file.